 This coed, progressive, secular Jewish camp was established by union workers in 1923, who wanted to offer a refuge for urban, working-class kids.
 The Berkshire Mountain setting is picturesque, as is the nearby lake.
 The camp takes social justice seriously, and incorporates tolerance and liberal politics into its program, along with summer sports, and visual, and performing arts.
 First-timers turning 9 or 10 this calendar year can attend a two-week starter session in July.

 Also located in the Berkshires, this coed camp has a solid four-to-one camper-to-staff ratio.
 The program has a child-centered philosophy that seeks to empower campers in a noncompetitive environment.
 In addition to the usual summer sports and arts activities, there are farm animals like sheep and goats that the kids care for daily.
 New campers ages 7 to 11 can attend a two-week introductory session in July or August.

 Camp Chinqueka for Girls and Camp Awosting for Boys – Bantam, Connecticut

 The same family has been running these two separate sleepaway camps for decades: Chinqueka since 1955 and Awosting since 1900!
 Kids participate in traditional activities, including swimming, canoeing and sailing, plus sports, and performing and visual arts.
-First-time campers in fifth grade and younger can attend a one-week Rookie Camp.
-If your child feels ready for more, the session can be extended to two weeks, even at the last minute when your kid is already on campus.
+Great for first-time campers, Camp Awosting and Camp Chinqueka both offer mini sessions for two weeks.
+If your child feels ready for more, the session can be extended (depending on availability) even at the last minute when your child is already on campus.